nus-cs2103-AY2122S2/tp/docs/team/hanjiyao.md

 Given below are my contributions to the project.

 * **New Feature**: Bulk Operations
-  * What it does: allow user to create multiple commands together by range batch or chain
+  * What it does: Allow user to create multiple commands together by range batch or chain
   * Justification: As part of target user profile, this is enhancement user experience to organise contacts
   * Highlights: `To be added soon`
   * Credits: `To be added soon`